Do you see these symptoms in your cat?

 - Essential oils

 At present, there are natural flea products that use these oils.
 Basically, what you need to avoid are those essential oils high in phenols and hydrocarbons.
-These types have the greater risk of poisoning cats.
+These types have the greater risk of poisoning and are considered toxic to cats.

 It is a common practice to blend garlic into a pet’s chow.
 In doing this, the blood becomes unappealing to fleas.
 Sadly, this is not the case for our cuddly pet.
 Remember that any member of the onion family, when consumed in huge quantities, may possibly hurt your cat.